Backyard Party

-"Backyard Party" is a song by American R&B singer R. Kelly. was released on August 21, 2015 as the first single of his thirteenth studio album The Buffet.
+"Backyard Party" is a song by American R&B singer R. Kelly.
+It was released on August 21, 2015, as the first single of his thirteenth studio album The Buffet.

 Music video

 The official audio for the single was uploaded to VEVO August 21, 2015.
 Rolling Stone also talked about it on their magazine too.
 The music video features cameo appearances from Chance the Rapper and Snoop Dogg.
 It shows R. Kelly singing along with his "friends" wearing family reunion shirts.
 It also shows them riding self-balancing scooters.
 Once the song ends in the music video the sound comes on and you can hear people actually singing his Backyard Party song.
 Then after, the song changes to another one of his songs on his album The Buffet called Marching Band.
 Backyard Party is a groovy funk, song that has an upbeat tempo to it.
 This song has the same type of feel as his previous song Step in the Name of Love, but it sounds more like the remix than the original.